Showing posts with label rogersville. Show all posts

 Splash Pad Rogersville

-The mall is gone, piping and wiring all and dug up, with only dirt remaining.
+The mall is gone, with its piping and wiring all dug up, leaving only dirt remaining.

 No longer a mall